Lake Erie Islands Nature and Wildlife Center

-Now they are only open Memorial Day to Labor Day (most of the island is the same way) so make sure you check ahead of time if you’re coming early or late in the season.
+Now they are only open Memorial Day to Labor Day and most of the island is the same way.
+So make sure you check ahead of time if you’re coming early or late in the season.
 Sometimes they will only be open on the weekends because visitors to the island are limited.

 Be sure to check out the Lake Erie Islands Nature and Wildlife Center the next time you visit Put-In-Bay, Ohio, in Lake Erie.
-There are several ferries you can take over and then most people rent a golf cart or bicycles for the family.
-You can bring your vehicle over on one of the ferries, but honestly it’s easier just to leave it and rent a cart.
+There are several ferries you can take over to the island.
+Then most people rent a golf cart or bicycles for the family.
+You can bring your vehicle over on one of the ferries.
+But honestly it’s easier just to leave it and rent a cart.
 Learn more on their website for the latest information!